Skip to main content

 • The relevant clinical indications for paediatric cardiomyopathy include:

-• R135 Paediatric or syndromic cardiomyopathy: This indication includes whole genome sequencing (WGS) and whole exome sequencing; and
+• R135 Paediatric or syndromic cardiomyopathy: This indication includes whole genome sequencing (WGS) and whole exome sequencing.

-• R27 Paediatric disorders: Consider this indication if cardiomyopathy is one of multiple features of a likely multi-system condition (the test comprises WGS and microarray).
+• R27 Paediatric disorders: Consider this indication if cardiomyopathy is one of multiple features of a likely multi-system condition (this test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics).

 • For WGS-based tests, you will need to: